by Nebula Haze

 Neem Oil will leave an unpleasant taste/smell on buds when used to treat flowering plants, so again, don’t let this stuff get near your buds!
 There’s also some evidence Neem oil may be harmful to humans so use with care!
 That being said, Neem oil is an all-natural remedy that is very effective against many different types of bugs and mold, including leafhoppers.
 You will need a mister (also called a “One-Hand Pressure Sprayer”) to spray all the leaves evenly, since neem oil and water can separate easily.

 5.)
 Beneficial Insects

 Beneficial insects, such as lady beetles, parasitic wasps, lady bugs, and lacewings may eat large numbers of leafhoppers and are welcome guests in the garden.
-Although you can order ladybugs to release around your plants, they bad part is they do tend to fly away in just a day or two.
+Although you can order beneficial insects to release around your plants, they do tend to fly away in just a day or two.

-Ladybugs are good to have around the garden – they eat leafhoppers and other annoying cannabis pests!
+Ladybugs are good insects to have around the garden – they eat leafhoppers and other annoying cannabis pests

 6.)
 Floating row covers